-Attachment A - Proposed Ordinance 8323 (B.R.C.
-Ordinance 1 (4) The user or beneficiary of such agreement or permit shall compensate the city for 2 any additional costs of treatment and for any other costs incurred by the city as determined by the city manager, including, without limitation: 3 (A) Costs associated with review and issuance of the permit or agreement consistent with hourly review rates for city staff as outlined in section 4-20- 4 43, "Development Application Fees," B.R.C.
-1981; 5 (B) Costs associated with ongoing monitoring; and 6 (C) Indemnification of the city, its officers, employees and agents, for any costs to such parties, including staff time and attorney's fees, for damages, 7 8 judgments, fines, settlements, costs and expense which may in any manner accrue against such party as a consequence of the grant of such agreement or permit .
-9 (b) ted Discharge Agreement or Permit: The city manager may execute an agreement or 10 a permit to exceed any specific pollutant limitations required by federal, state or local nly if the manager finds that: 11 (1) The user is making reasonable progress toward eliminating the violation; 12 (2) Compliance with the specific pollutant limitation during a time period agreed upon for installation of proper pretreatment equipment would impose undue hardship; 13 (3) and Acceptance of the discharge does not adversely affect the storm waterstormwater 14 (3) utility system nor cause violation of the city's National Pollutant Discharge Elimination System dischargeMS4 permit and applicable federal and state laws.
-15 16 (c) tion of Agreement or Permit Prohibited: No person shall violate the terms and tions of an agreement or permit issued under this section.
-17 (d) (d) Nothing contained in a special agreement or permit shall limit the ability of the city manager to enforce violations of the agreement or permit or of this chapter.
-18 11-5-9 ) Stor rm WaterStormwater and Flood Management Utility.
-19 (a) depart is hereby created a storm waterstormwater and flood management utility in the tment of public works under the control of the city manager, empowered to 20 1 ment the provisions of this chapter.
-21 (b) city sh ot as provided in subsection (c) of this section, the owner of each parcel of land in the hall pay the storm waterstormwater and flood management fee prescribed by section 45, "Storm WaterStormwater and Flood Management Fees," B.R.C.
-1981, for the 22 23 construction, operation, maintenance and replacement of the storm water stormwater a flood management-system utility .
-23 24 (c) the basis of the fee is determined according to the anticipated use of drainage is according to improvements made on the property, no fee will be charged for any 24 25 facilities according to improvements made on the property, no fee will be charged for any parcel of land that is entirely undeveloped.
-23 K:\FCW Q\0-8323 - 1st Rdg-2998.docx
+- (4) The user or beneficiary of such agreement or permit shall compensate the city for any additional costs of treatment and for any other costs incurred by the city as determined by the city manager, including, without limitation: - (A) Costs associated with review and issuance of the permit or agreement consistent with hourly review rates for city staff as outlined in section 4-20-43, "Development Application Fees," B.R.C.
+1981; - (B) Costs associated with ongoing monitoring; and - (C) Indemnification of the city, its officers, employees and agents, for any costs to such parties, including staff time and attorney's fees, for damages, judgments, fines, settlements, costs and expense which may in any manner accrue against such party as a consequence of the grant of such agreement or permit. - (b) Polluted Discharge Agreement or Permit: The city manager may execute an agreement or issue a permit to exceed any specific pollutant limitations required by federal, state or local law only if the manager finds that: - (1) The user is making reasonable progress toward eliminating the violation; - (2) Compliance with the specific pollutant limitation during a time period agreed upon for installation of proper pretreatment equipment would impose undue hardship; and - (3) Acceptance of the discharge does not adversely affect the storm waterstormwater utility system nor cause violation of the city's National Pollutant Discharge Elimination System dischargeMS4 permit and applicable federal and state laws. - (c) Violation of Agreement or Permit Prohibited: No person shall violate the terms and conditions of an agreement or permit issued under this section. - (d) Nothing contained in a special agreement or permit shall limit the ability of the city manager to enforce violations of the agreement or permit or of this chapter.

+11-5-9. - Storm WaterStormwater and Flood Management Utility.

+- (a) There is hereby created a storm waterstormwater and flood management utility in the department of public works under the control of the city manager, empowered to implement the provisions of this chapter. - (b) Except as provided in subsection (c) of this section, the owner of each parcel of land in the city shall pay the storm waterstormwater and flood management fee prescribed by section 4-20-45, "Storm WaterStormwater and Flood Management Fees," B.R.C.
+1981, for the construction, operation, maintenance and replacement of the storm waterstormwater and flood management-system utility. - (c) Since the basis of the fee is determined according to the anticipated use of drainage facilities according to improvements made on the property, no fee will be charged for any parcel of land that is entirely undeveloped.

-1 11-5-14. - Charges Are Lien on Property.
+11-5-14. - Charges Are Lien on Property.

-- (a) No owner of a parcel of land in the City using the storm waterstormwater and flood management system utility shall fail to pay any storm waterstormwater and flood management fee prescribed by this chapter. - (b) All fees, interest and the cost of collecting them, if any, are a lien that is prior and superior to all other liens, claims, titles and encumbrances, whether prior in time or not, except liens for general taxes, and remain a lien upon the property from the date that the fees, interest and collection costs, if any, are due until the time they are paid. - 6 (c) The City may enforce the lien against the property or the liability against the owner in an action at law or an action to enforce the lien. - 7 |.
+- (a) No owner of a parcel of land in the City using the storm waterstormwater and flood management system utility shall fail to pay any storm waterstormwater and flood management fee prescribed by this chapter. - (b) All fees, interest and the cost of collecting them, if any, are a lien that is prior and superior to all other liens, claims, titles and encumbrances, whether prior in time or not, except liens for general taxes, and remain a lien upon the property from the date that the fees, interest and collection costs, if any, are due until the time they are paid. - (c) The City may enforce the lien against the property or the liability against the owner in an action at law or an action to enforce the lien.

-8 11-5-21. - Violations
+11-5-21. - Violations